HarDhillon/react-widgets/README.md

-# Some widgets created using React using the Hook system rather than class
+# Some widgets created with React using the Hook system rather than class
 ### Widgets include things such as:
 * [x] Accordion
 * [ ] Search